 FIG. 1.
-(Color online) Two sample propellant management devices (PMDs) for insertion into satellite fuel tanks for routing liquid within open grooved channels. (a) Sketch and (b) fabricated structure showing vane type PMD. (c) Sketch and (d) fabricated structure showing sponge type PMD.
-Images (a), (c) and (d) from www.pmdtechnology.com - copyright ©2011 PMD Technology.
-Image (b) reprinted from Ref.
-[2] with permission from the American Institute of Aeronautics and Astronautics.)
+Two types of propellant management devices (PMDs) often found in satellite fuel tanks and used for passively routing propellant within open grooved channels. (a) Sketch and (b) fabricated structure showing vane-type PMDs. (c) Sketch and (d) fabricated structure showing sponge-type PMDs.
+Images (a)-(d) reproduced with permission from PMD Technology (Ref.
+[11]).

-Edward Washburn appears to have provided the first theoretical analysis of the distance in time traversed by a Newtonian liquid flowing within a horizonal enclosed cylindrical tube under the action of capillary forces [11].
-The Washburn relation, as it is now known, is given by tance traversed by the advancing (for wetting fluids) or receding (for non-wetting fluids) meniscus, t is time, Ris the cylinder radius, and μ , γ and θ , respectively, are the liquid shear viscosity, surface tension and contact angle.
+Washburn appears to have provided the first theoretical analysis of the distance in time traversed by a Newtonian liquid flowing within a horizonal enclosed cylindrical tube under the action of capillary forces [12].
+The Washburn relation, as it is now known, is given by the relation $z = [\gamma \cos(\theta)Rt/2\mu]^{1/2}$, where z is the distance traversed by the advancing (for wetting fluids) or receding (for nonwetting fluids) meniscus, t is time, R is the cylinder radius, and μ , ν , and θ are, respectively, the liquid shear viscosity, surface tension, and contact angle.
 Although this largely unidirectional flow is driven by the capillary pressure drop across the curved meniscus separating gas from liquid, the Washburn relation can be regarded from a mathematical point of view as an example of diffusive driven interface growth since the "diffusion" coefficient preceding the time variable is described by units of length squared per unit time.
 By treating porous bodies as an assemblage of small cylindrical capillaries, Washburn also went on to predict that the volume of liquid penetrating a porous medium should scale in time as $(\gamma t/\mu)^{1/2}$, where geometric factors and wettability constants were incorporated into an overall proportionality constant.
 Washburn thereby revealed the essential physical mechanism governing the spontaneous creep of liquids into enclosed spaces, a process that can easily dominate and oppose the force of gravity for sufficiently small enclosures.
-The Washburn scaling has since been used successfully to quantify capillary transport in many different systems ranging from blood flow in microvascular hemodynamics [12, 13] to oil extraction from porous rocks [14] to water uptake in dried tree specimens [15], to name a few.
-Through modern day advances in microfabrication techniques, capillary action is now being incorporated into the design of many microfluidic devices as well, some involving spontaneous flow through chemically treated porous substrates, others relying on a combination of capillary action, positive displacement pumping and electrophoresis.
-The number of such applications is multiplying rapidly with emphasis on disposable inexpensive platforms beneficial to global public health [16], drug discovery screening [17] and specialized fluid based logic circuitry [18, 19].
+The Washburn scaling has since been used successfully to quantify capillary transport in many different systems ranging from blood flow in microvascular hemodynamics [13,14] to oil extraction from porous rocks [15] to water uptake in dried tree specimens [16], to name a few.
+Through modern day advances in microfabrication techniques, capillary action is now being incorporated into the design of many microfluidic devices as well, some involving spontaneous flow through chemically treated porous substrates, others relying on a combination of capillary action, positive displacement pumping, and electrophoresis.
+The number of such applications is multiplying rapidly with emphasis on disposable inexpensive platforms beneficial to global public health [17], drug discovery screening [18], and specialized fluid-based logic circuitry [19,20].